 Raw materials and components represent a significant majority of the Company's production cost structure.
-The Company's operating results may be affected by the cost of carbon and stainless steel, aluminum, copper, resins and oil-based products that are the primary raw material and component inputs for its products.
+The Company's operating results may be affected by the cost of carbon and stainless steel, aluminum, copper, palladium, resins and oil-based products that are the primary raw material and component inputs for its products.
 Although certain raw material and component prices may be fixed on a quarterly basis, or for longer periods if possible, if raw material or component prices increase significantly, there may be a resulting increase in the Company's supply costs and it may not be able to pass on these higher costs to its customers.
+Since the end of 2021, in connection with the supply chain challenges brought by the pandemic, the Company has been experiencing pricing pressure from suppliers and inflationary price increases of materials and components.
+In addition, it is expected that with the ongoing conflict between Russia and Ukraine, supply chain challenges may be further exacerbated and there may also be general industry-wide price increases for components and raw materials used in vehicle production.
+Further, the geo-political crisis is expected to cause additional delays in deliveries of certain materials and components by the Company's suppliers.

 Increases in the prices paid for raw materials and components that are not recoverable by the Company, particularly in situations where prices under multi-year bus purchase contracts have been quoted to customers as firm and fixed, could materially adversely affect the Company's profit margins and impair the Company's ability to compete.
+The Company is continuing to work closely with its suppliers and customers but there is no guarantee that the Company will be able to recover some or any increased costs.
 These matters could have a material adverse effect on the Company's business, financial condition, liquidity and operating results.